patronical/disaster_pipeline/README.md

        `python run.py`

        If this is a local build,
-       Open a web browser and copy http://0.0.0.0:3001/ into the address bar.
+       For linux, open a web browser and copy http://0.0.0.0:3001/ into the address bar.
+       For windows, open a web browser and copy http://localhost:3001/ into the address bar.

        Alternately, if this is being launced from the Udacity workspace, retrieve WORKSPACEID and WORKSPACEDOMAIN from a terminal beforehand: